MohammedYehia/react-useEffect/README.md

 ---

 ***Exercise 4:***

-use https://robohash.org/ api to generate unique images from any text you enter.
+use https://robohash.org/ `api` to generate unique images from any text you enter.

+---

-***Exercise 4:***
+***Exercise 5:***

-create a complete user profile from [randomUser](https://randomuser.me/) api or [jsonplaceholder](https://jsonplaceholder.typicode.com/users) with edit/delete ... and css style / loading ?
+create a complete user profile from [randomUser](https://randomuser.me/) `api` or [jsonplaceholder](https://jsonplaceholder.typicode.com/users) with edit/delete ... and css style / loading ?

-stretch goal: maybe you can use robohash.org api to generate random avatar for the user base on its username
+stretch goal: maybe you can use robohash.org `api` to generate random avatar for the user base on its username

 ---